 I’m using Vienna as an example since I know how many people love direct flights, but it’s the same price in Aeroplan points for anywhere in Europe too, by the way, if you’d rather go somewhere else!

-So, it’s $6406 for a direct one-way flight from Vienna (VIE) to Montreal (YUL) in business class if you pay in cash (the worst thing to do, it’s SO much savvier to use points for that)!
+So, it’s $6406 for a direct one-way flight between Vienna (VIE) to Montreal (YUL) in business class if you pay in cash (the worst thing to do, it’s SO much savvier to use points for that)!

 With Aeroplan points?